 The transportation industry in Brazil currently relies on traditional fuels such as gasoline and diesel.
 And although there is wide acknowledgement in the industry that LNG represents a less expensive and more environmentally friendly alternative to these fuels, no significant portion of the transportation industry is currently utilizing LNG.
 Hygo cannot predict when, or even if, any meaningful portion of the transportation industry within Brazil will convert to LNG powered vehicles.
 Hygo's agreement with Petrobras Distribuidora S.A. ("BR Distribuidora") does not contractually obligate it to convert any portion of its fleet of diesel trucks to LNG-powered vehicles.
-Unless and until there is a significant conversion to LNG-powered vehicles within Brazil, Hygo will not realize the anticipated benefits of Hygo's partnership, which could adversely impact Hygo's, and assuming the consummation of the Merger, our future revenues.
+Unless and until there is a significant conversion to LNG-powered vehicles within Brazil, Hygo will not realize the anticipated benefits of Hygo's partnership with BR Distribuidora, which could adversely impact our future revenues.